-The Goliath Gold Project, as at the date of this document, consists of 137 contiguous unpatented mining claims (254 units; 4,064 ha) and 19 patented land parcels (817 ha), totalling approximately 4,881 ha (~48 km2) and covering portions of Hartman and Zealand townships.
+The Goliath Gold Project, as at the date of this document, consists of 137 contiguous unpatented mining claims (254 units; 4,064 ha) and 20 patented land parcels (927 ha), totalling approximately 4,991 ha ( $\sim$ 50 km2) and covering portions of Hartman and Zealand townships.
 All claims are currently active and in good standing with MNDMF.

-The Goliath Gold Project comprises two historic properties which are now consolidated under the common name Goliath Gold Project: the larger Thunder Lake Property, purchased from Teck and Corona and the Laramide Property, transferred to the Company from Laramide.
+The Goliath Gold Project comprises two historic properties which are now consolidated under the common name Goliath Gold Project: the larger Thunder Lake Property, purchased from Teck and Corona and the Goliath Property, transferred to the Company from Laramide.
 The Goliath Gold Project has been expanded from its original size through the staking of mining claims, land purchases and option agreements.
-The Goliath Gold Project is held 100% by the Company, subject to certain underlying royalties and payment obligations on 14 of the 19 patented land parcels currently totalling about \$103,500 per year, and an option on one patented land parcel to earn-in 100%.
+The Goliath Gold Project is held 100% by the Company, subject to certain underlying royalties and payment obligations on 14 of the 19 patented land parcels currently totalling about \$103,500 per year.

-For the purposes of the disclosure required under section 5.4 of Form 51-102F2 - Annual Information Form, the Executive Summary from the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report are reproduced below, and the Company incorporates by reference in this Annual Information Form the disclosure contained in the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report.
+For the purposes of the disclosure required under section 5.4 of Form 51-102F2 - Annual Information Form, the Executive Summary from the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report are reproduced below, and the Company incorporates by reference in this Annual Information Form the disclosure contained in the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report.
 The full Updated Preliminary Economic Assessment, Resource Estimate, and Goliath Gold Technical Report can be viewed on the SEDAR website at www.sedar.com.